metriql/metriql.com/docs/introduction/creating-datasets.md

           - relationships:
               to: ref('countries')
               field: iso_code
-              rakam: # Includes info about the relationship
+              metriql: # Includes info about the relationship
                    join: left_join
                    type: many_to_many
 ```